idleberg/Bootstrap-Listr/README.md

 2. Change directory `cd Bootstrap-Listr`
 3. Install all Node dependencies `npm install`

+## Usage

+The simplest way is to use the default configuration.
+Copy the `dist`-folder to your webserver, then place all files that should be accessible in the browser go into the `_public` folder.
+Point your browser to the `dist`-folder rather than the to display the files and folder inside `_public`.

 ## Building

-If you're already overwhelmed by the idea of having to build stuff, or simply wonder what happened to the old one-file solution—get the old version [here](https://github.com/idleberg/Bootstrap-Listr/tree/1.0-dev/)!

 ### Gulp

-[Gulp](http://gulpjs.com/) tasks are used to configure and build your app.
+[Gulp](http://gulpjs.com/) tasks are used to configure and build your application.
 You can install Gulp globally using `npm install gulp -g`.

 You can now run the default task `gulp` to set up the application.
 On first run, this will guide you through the installation process, after that it will only upgrade the codebase.
 To force a clean installation, you can use `gulp setup-clean`.